-We attempted to drag the kids up Nyon a couple of years ago but they ran out of steam and enthusiasm halfway up.
+We attempted to drag the kids up to the Pointe de Nyon a couple of years ago but they ran out of steam and enthusiasm halfway up.
 This time… We nailed it!
-We made it up there and ate our picnic watching a magnificent sunset from the Pointe de Nyon (2019m).
+Making it up there, we ate our picnic watching a magnificent sunset from the Pointe de Nyon (2019m).

 The plan was to hike up in good time for the sunset, have a picnic ‘tea’, watch the sun go down and then get as far down as possible before we needed to fire up the torches.
-The kids and I had spent 3 hours in the High Ropes Adventure Park in Morzine that afternoon and were already pretty zonked, so this could be a challenge!
+Having spent 3 hours in the High Ropes Adventure Park in Morzine that afternoon, the kids and I were already pretty zonked, so this could be a challenge!

-We drove up from Morzine towards the Col du Joux Plane before hanging a left just after Les Praudins and parking up on the Nyon Plateaux near Inferno.
+Driving up from Morzine towards the Col du Joux Plane, we hung a left just after Les Praudins and parked up on the Nyon Plateau near Infernos.

 Our chosen route wasn’t the most interesting, starting on a track then zig-zagging up the La Combe ski run.
 We dangled M&Ms in front of the kids to coax them along and up the much steeper Aigle Rouge piste.

-We plodded on, stopping here and there for water and bribery biscuits before eventually reaching the top of the La Pointe chairlift.
+Plodding on, we stopped here and there for water and bribery biscuits before eventually reaching the top of the La Pointe chairlift.
 Here, we got onto a proper footpath for the last few hundred metres to the summit.
 We took the left fork and within a few minutes were being treated to magnificent views of the Haute Savoie and over to Mont Blanc.